 - Relationship problems

-The signs and symptoms of alcohol abuse will vary based on things such as the extent to which a person is drinking, the length of time that the person has been drinking, and the age of the person.
+The signs and symptoms of alcohol abuse will vary based on things such as the extent to which a person is drinking, the length of time that they have been drinking, and their age.
 The following are examples of the various symptoms that someone abusing alcohol may exhibit:

-- Continuing to drink even when suffering from health concerns as a result of the alcohol
+- Continuing to drink even after suffering from health concerns as a result of alcohol use

 - Drinking alone